-- 8.12.3 This SA has considered each of the sites and policies in the Borough Plan Publication Draft against the agreed Sustainability Objectives agreed at Stage A of the SA process. - 8.12.4 The assessment concludes that the Publication Draft will generally results in a neutral to positive effect on the majority of the SA objectives, although some site allocations and policies have sustainable merits and drawbacks.
+- 8.12.3 This SA has considered each of the sites and policies in the Borough Plan Publication Plan incorporating Main Modifications against the agreed Sustainability Objectives agreed at Stage A of the SA process. - 8.12.4 The assessment concludes that the Publication Plan incorporating Main Modifications will generally results in a neutral to positive effect on the majority of the SA objectives, although some site allocations and policies have sustainable merits and drawbacks.
 In each case suitable mitigation or actions have been proposed that will, if implemented, result in the best sustainability score. - 8.12.5 Subject to the implementation of the mitigation proposed the Borough Plan will not raise any significant adverse residual or cumulative effects.